edgecompsolutions/event-driven-architecture-for-digital-shopfloor/README.md

 ![Screenshot from 2023-02-10 04-15-55](https://user-images.githubusercontent.com/107167692/217928825-1d33b2e7-5fa0-4f24-8378-ace8817c9b17.png)

-The following screen shot of the local dashboard shows the temperature readings for each key component of the lathe machine.
+The following screen shot of the local dashboard shows the temperature readings for each key component of the lathe machine such as tool, gearbox, headstock, tailstock, and motor.

 ![Screenshot from 2023-02-10 04-16-21](https://user-images.githubusercontent.com/107167692/217928925-1697727b-3bda-41b9-a355-79c96d3e5aaa.png)

-The following screen shot of the local dashboard shows the minimum, average, and maximum of temperature reading for each key component in entire time range.
+The following screen shot of the local dashboard shows the minimum, average, and maximum of temperature readings for each key component in entire time range.

 ![Screenshot from 2023-02-10 04-16-39](https://user-images.githubusercontent.com/107167692/217929145-3b2c45f8-7a1f-47ef-a444-eef968e3dadc.png)

-The following screen shot of the local dashboard shows the vibration readings for the motor of the lathe machine.
+The following screen shot of the local dashboard shows the vibration readings such as RMS and frequency for the motor of the lathe machine.

 ![Screenshot from 2023-02-10 04-17-03](https://user-images.githubusercontent.com/107167692/217929300-85fb9235-f415-40cd-a8cb-183662cbcbe5.png)